 The Casino de Spa is located in Belgium and again, is another visually stunning piece of architecture.
 But the casino is actually a lot more modern than its 1763 origins would suggest, due to it being rebuilt in 1918 following huge fire damage.

-The casino offers a mix of both old and new, with the introduction to newer table games and of course that of video slots doted throughout the building.
+The casino offers a mix of both old and new, with the introduction to newer table games and of course video slots doted throughout the building.
 The grounds and the site of the casino make it a very special one to visit and attracts thousands of tourists to the area every year.
 Lots of motorsport fanatics make the yearly pilgrimage for the Formula 1, before also spending a considerable amount of time in the casino, which is also frequented by the drivers following the race.

 Kurhaus of Baden-Baden – 1834